Castlefield Viaduct, Castlefield

 • Capture contrasting eras by including modern skyscrapers behind the historic viaduct.

-• Event potential: Special guided tours and seasonal planting changes offer fresh photographic angles throughout the year.
+• Event potential: Seasonal planting changes add fresh photographic angles throughout the year.

 Further Information